Why the newborn blood spot test is done

 This can improve their long-term health and development, and prevent severe disability.

-You can find out more about the blood spot test and these conditions on GOV.UK.
+You can find out more about the metabolic diseases the newborn blood spot test checks on GOV.UK:

 Who the newborn blood spot test is for